atse0612/Excel-to-MySQL-Capstone/README.md

-# Excel-to-MySQL-Capstone
+# Excel-to-MySQL-Capstone (Duke)
-Watershed Properties project.
+Watershed Properties project for the Excel to MySQL Specialization Capstone course on Coursera.

 Here's the link to my Tableau repository: